This is a guide for travellers who want to volunteer in Southeast Asia. If you’re looking for a normal tourist visa, see our guide here.

 To formally volunteer for a longer period in Thailand, you must apply for a ‘Non-Immigrant O Visa’ at a Thai Embassy before you arrive, which is valid for 12 months.
 You will need the following:

-- A letter from the organization you’ll be volunteering with asking for temporary stay for your volunteering purposes.
+A letter from the organisation you’ll be volunteering with asking for temporary stay for your volunteering purposes.

 You can apply for a visa online to enter Vietnam for 30 days.
 If you plan to stay longer than this, you should apply for a visa at a Vietnamese Embassy before you travel (90-day visas are available).
 It is better (and cheaper) to apply for a longer visa than try to extend your short-term visa once you are in the country.
 Due to complicated and conflicting visa laws, most volunteer organizations simply state that you should apply for a tourist visa only, as there is no official visa for ‘volunteers’.
 If you are unsure, speak to your volunteer organization before you travel and they should be able to help you.

 For more information on tourist visas in Southeast Asia, see our complete visa guide here.

 We always advise the following: Most Volunteer Helpers enter a country using a touristvisa.
 Please keep in mind that HelpStay and WWoofing are NOT paid work or paid volunteering.
 You share your skills and time in exchange for a place to sleep and eat.
 No money is exchanged or is this a job.
 HelpStay.com is purely a shared hospitality arrangement and HelpStay members are guests of their hosts.

 Of course, where a position is paid, then the correctvisa is required, which would NOT be a tourist visa.
 But 95% of our listed opportunities fall under the above criteria.
 Where a position is paid, then the correct working or volunteering visa should be acquired.
 In this case, please always seek advice from the relative country’s embassy before making any travel arrangements.